brageon/rest/README.md

 # Manuscript Rate 🎖️
 1. In practice you could mention Warren Buffet for being successful without collaboration.
 4.01
-2. I help strangers with money making out of charity with due diligence or employment papers.
-3.21
+2. The cheetah only uses it's speed to hunt, not to prove to dogs that it is the fastest.
+2.53
 3. Would you back one dollar on Kickstarter.
 It launches in 2029 so you won't get an email about it before.
 2.29
-4. I even use a die to upfront planning.
-I get this, which means continue posting museums on Facebook.
-2.67
-5. A spiritual remedy can be upfront reflection with dice roll.
+4. A spiritual remedy can be upfront reflection with dice roll.
 Life purpose beats dementia.
 3.44
+5. From rune-filled tales to dazzling treasures, there's something for everyone.
+4.81
+6. Make a video game to emotionally bond with someone.
+4.88
-6. Let's intertwine vintage ingenuity with modern wisdom.
+7. Let's intertwine vintage ingenuity with modern wisdom.
 6.87
-7. Hipster renaissance of education, beautifully vintage chalkboards in a sea of iPads.
-4.01
-8. Target the previous house instead.
-You can drive a car with one eye.
-3.7
-9. From rune-filled tales to dazzling treasures, there's something for everyone.
-4.81
-10. I want a video review to my campaign.
-What are your price?
-4.01
-11. Hopefully someone will be helped by it.
-Purpose is more important than networking.
-3.7
-12. The cheetah uses its speed only to hunt, not to prove to the dogs that it is the fastest.
-2.53

 # Lucky Numbers 🍀
 * [01, 19, 49, 66, 79], [15, 35, 59, 67, 73], [14, 17, 50, 62, 68], [04, 34, 53, 56, 71],